judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-03-08-ouro-preto-brazil-travel-guide.markdown

   - minas gerais
   - ouro preto
 destination:	Ouro Preto
-excerpt:		Ouro Preto Brazil is the best preserved colonial city in South America.
+description:		Ouro Preto Brazil is the best preserved colonial city in South America.
 Today, it is a treasure of riches, architecture and revolutionary history.
 image:			/assets/images/2015/10/ouro-preto.jpg
 ---